2007–08 Villanova Wildcats men's basketball team

 The Villanova Wildcats entered the 2007–08 season with much uncertainty, after losing star Curtis Sumpter, guard Mike Nardi, and center Will Sheridan to graduation.
 The departure of three experienced starters left the Wildcats a young team with no seniors.
 Villanova replaced those starters with three freshmen: Parade All-American Corey Fisher, McDonald's All-American Corey Stokes, and Malcolm Grant.
 Returning players included sophomore Scottie Reynolds and juniors Shane Clark and Dante Cunningham.
 The team also featured Antonio Pena and Andrew Ott, both returning from redshirt freshman years.

 The 2007–08 schedule included 18 Big East contests, a trip to Orlando, Florida for the Old Spice Classic, a home game against LSU in the Big East/SEC Invitational, four games against Big Five rivals, and home games against Stony Brook, Bucknell, Hartford, and Columbia.

 Villanova finished the regular season with a record of 19–11 overall and 9–9 in the Big East.

 The Wildcats received a #12 seed in the 2008 NCAA tournament in which they defeated the #5 seed Clemson Tigers and the #13 seed Siena Saints.
 They reached the Sweet Sixteen before they were defeated by #1 seed Kansas 72–57 on March 28, 2008.
 This was the third time in 4 years that Villanova was eliminated from the tournament by the eventual champion.
 In 2005, Villanova reached the Sweet 16 before being defeated by eventual tournament champion North Carolina.
-In 2006, Villanova reached the Elite Eight before being defeated by eventual champion Florida.
+In 2006, Villanova reached the Sweet Sixteen before being defeated by eventual champion Kansas.
 The team finished with a 22–13 record, and 10–10 record in the Big East.